sejego/sejego/index.md

 # Hey!

 My name is Sergei, I am a software engineer and Computer and Systems Engineering student.
-My main interests are: robotics, IoT systems and web development.
-I enjoy learning new things and applying my knowledge to real-life challenges.
+My main interests are: robotics, embedded programming and web development.
+I am a big fan of finding solutions real-life challenges.
+In my free time, I am a dancer and an avid learner.

 ## Experience
 **2020 – present**